 RQ1: How can material properties, thermal effects and welding be included in non-rigid variation simulation?
 (GA)

 RQ2: How can geometry data from forming simulation be integrated in variation simulation?
 (GA, SE)

 RQ3: How can path planning algorithms be extended to support fast and energy optimized in-line motion planning?
 (GMP, A)

 RQ4: How can manual and robotic assisted assembly operations be optimized with respect to geometrical quality, ergonomics and cycle time (GA, GMP, A)

-RC2: To extend simulation models for real-time control and optimization (Digital Twin)
+Research challenge 2: To extend simulation models for real-time control and optimization (Digital Twin)

 RQ5: How can a Digital Twin for geometry assurance, motion planning and automation be developed and connected?
 (GA, GMP, A)

 RQ6: How can geometry scan data be gathered and adapted for use in Digital Twin, Process Control, Root Cause Analysis and Machine Learning?
 (GA, GMP, SE, A)